-Crafted using a yeast strain extracted from cherry blossoms, Kizakura Hana releases a delicate floral scent that places it among most unique of our top junmai ginjo sake picks.
+Crafted using a yeast strain extracted from cherry blossoms, Kizakura Hana releases a delicate floral scent.
+Its distinctive aroma places it among most unique of our top junmai ginjo sake picks.

 The spring-like aromatics open up to a bloom of sweetness tipped with a hint of apple.

-Both the light acidity and body makes Kizakura Hana a fantastic easy-to-drink sake for beginners, especially when served chilled and paired with fish & seafood dishes.
+The light acidity and body make Kizakura Hana a fantastic easy-to-drink sake for beginners.
+It's especially superb when served chilled and paired with fish & seafood dishes.

 Hakutsuru Junmai Ginjo

-A floral and melon-like aroma introduces Hakutsuru Junmai Ginjo to the senses, giving a quick sense of the easy-sipping sake that follows.
+A floral and melon-like aroma introduces Hakutsuru Junmai Ginjo to the senses.
+It hints at the easy-sipping sake that follows.

-This lighter-bodied sake is remarkably well-balanced.
-It boasts a light-to-medium acidity that piques a dry finish with flowery and grape-like undertones.
+This lighter-bodied sake is remarkably well-balanced, boasting a light-to-medium acidity.
+It piques a dry finish with flowery and grape-like undertones.

-This Hakutsuru sake serves well both chilled and warmed, pairing wonderfully with sashimi, crab, and savory veggies.
+This Hakutsuru sake serves well both chilled and warmed.
+It also pairs wonderfully with sashimi, crab, and savory veggies.